ErikOehlerich/Sankt-croix-Anno-1799/README.md

-All the Excel files with the transcribed lists and the actual code can't be for commercial use without my written confirmation.
+All the Excel files with the transcribed lists and the actual code can't be for commercial use without prior written confirmation.

-All the pictures of the cadastral list are from the National Archive of Denmark.
+The cadastral list pictures are from the National Archive of Denmark.

 All the pictures are publicly available.

-The map of Sanct Croix is from the royal libraries collection and is public domain.
+The map of Sanct Croix is from the royal libraries collection and is in the public domain.

 Link to my map project.
 https://erikoehlerich.github.io/Sankt-croix-Anno-1799/

-og til tiles
+To the tiles
 https://github.com/ErikOehlerich/Map-of-Sanct-Croix-tiles

 Link to the Danish National Archive